 Saturday, July 7, 2012

-During this period, Bogart entered his third marriage, to actress Mayo Methot.
+During this period, he entered his third marriage, to actress Mayo Methot.
 Methot was a heavy drinker and paranoid that Bogart was cheating on her.
 They fought constantly and the press dubbed them "the battling Bogarts."
 Mayot set their house on fire, stabbed Bogart with a knife and slashed her wrists on several occasions.
-Bogart bought a yacht and began finding refuge at sea.
+Bogart bought a yacht he called Sluggy (named after Methot) and began finding refuge at sea.

 Bogart died the next morning.
 He was 57.
 Because he was cremated, a glass-enclosed model of his beloved yacht Santana stood in place of his casket at the funeral.
 John Huston eulogized Bogart with the words: "In each of the fountains at Versailles there is a pike which keeps all the carp active, otherwise they would grow fat and die.
 Bogie took delight in performing a similar duty in the fountains of Hollywood."
 (6" x 7", black ink print.)